-The Google maps below show orchards that have been located as part of our Traditional Orchard Survey.
+The Google map below show orchards that have been located as part of our Traditional Orchard Survey.

-Red dots are sites that have already been surveyed by a volunteer or orchard owner and therefore we have more detailed information on what is there and what condition the site is in.
-Blue dots are sites that still need checking.
-You can see further information about a site by clicking on the dot.
+Green icons are sites that have already been surveyed by a volunteer or orchard owner and therefore we have more detailed information on what is there and what condition the site is in.
+Yellow icons are sites that still need checking.
+You can see further information about a site by clicking on the icon.

 Traditional orchard definition

 Traditional Orchards are defined, for priority habitat purposes, as groups of fruit and nut trees planted on vigorous rootstocks at low densities in permanent grassland; and managed in a low intensity way.
 Cobnut plats are also included.

 The minimum size of a Traditional Orchard is defined as five trees with crown edges less than 20m apart.
 However the potential biological and genetic interest of sites with fewer trees, such as relict orchards and individual trees within gardens, is noted.
 Where appropriate these should be considered as potential restoration sites.
 It is recognised that other sites which fall outside the definition, such as organic bush orchards and fruit collections in walled gardens may also have biodiversity value, as well as historic, cultural and genetic importance.

 Click here to find out what the category definitions mean, and how to upgrade your orchard.